GeorgeNoCode/token-negotiator-examples/README.md

-# token-negotiator-examples
-A repository to host and manage token negotiator example dapps and web apps
+# DevCon6 | Permissionless Perks
+This repository is the hub to host and manage Token Negotiator's source files for the attestion mints on the DevCon6 Permissionless Perks portal.

+What is Permissionless Perks?
+They are benefits that attested ticket token holders can be claim on-chain, off-chain and in real-life.
+You can find the portal here: (Insert url)

-TokenScript is a framework which improves functionality, security and usability of blockchain token.
+Permissionless Perks is built ontop of TokenScript which is a framework which improves functionality, security and usability of blockchain token.
 It creates a layer between a blockchain and user devices, adding information, rules and functionalites both onchain and offchain.

 For more information please visit: [https://tokenscript.org/](https://tokenscript.org/).

-## Examples
+## Token Negotiator Examples

 https://tokenscript.github.io/token-negotiator-gh-pages

+This url is an example of Token Negotiator's capabilities to deliver ticket attestion with off-chain benefits.
 Each of examples by default are configured for use in a local environment.
 See the README's inside each example for configuration and deployment.

 ## Running the examples via localhost